erikcorry/understanding-lisp-1/README.md

 ```

 As can be seen, the free list is a series of two word cells, chained up using
-the second word (cdr) of each cell as a pointer to the next cell.
+the second word of each cell as a pointer to the next cell.

 ## xeq function

-The xeq function is a LISP function for running a single machine code instruction.
+The xeq ('exequte') function is a LISP function for running a single machine code instruction.
 That one instruction can be a jmp instruction though, so it can actually be
 used to run any number of instructions.
-The paper suggests 60nnnn to jump to
+The paper suggests the single machine
-code at the 12 bit address nnnn.
+code instruction could be 60nnnn to jump to code at the 12 bit address nnnn.